less/less-docs/content/features/mixins.md

 ## Selectors in mixins

-Mixins can contain more than just properties, they can contain selectors to.
+Mixins can contain more than just properties, they can contain selectors too.

 For example: